tgirke/rcf/pages/manuals/manuals_linux-cluster_package-manage.md

 ```

 ### R
-This section is a introduction on how to manage R packages
+This section is a automatically on how to manage R packages

 #### Current R Version
 Currently the default version of R is 3.5.0 and loaded automaticly for you.